FIXTradingCommunity/fix-orchestra/README.md

 FIX Orchestra is intended to provide a standard and some reference implementation for *machine readable rules of engagement* between counterparties.
 The goal is to reduce the time to get counterparties trading, and improve accuracy of implementations.

+### News

+* The repositoryDiffMerge module was promoted to its own [xml-diff-merge project](https://github.com/FIXTradingCommunity/xml-diff-merge) since it has uses aside from Orchestra.
+* See new [Orchestra tutorials](https://github.com/FIXTradingCommunity/fix-orchestra/wiki) and FAQ.

 ### Planned Lifecycle

 The planned lifecycle of this project is to roll out new features in a series of release candidates.
 After each release candidate is approved, it will be exposed to public review.
 When version 1 is considered complete, the last release candidate will be promoted to Draft Standard.